 Construction has begun at 520 Kingsland Avenue.
-This page will be updated regularly to allow a deeper understanding of the work, thought and process behind building a green roof.
-The total project encompasses approximately 22,000 square feet of green roof that will be completed over three years.
+The total project encompasses 22,000+ square feet of green roof that will be completed over three years.

 A. Drainage and Soil